epccs/RPUlux/readme.md

 ![MultiDrop](./Hardware/Documents/MultiDrop.png "RPUlux MultiDrop")

-The above setup has six RGB lights.
-Each color has a 500Hz PWM value controlled with the ATmega328p.
+The above setup has six channels for LED lights.
+Each channel can be dimmed at up to 500Hz with a PWM controlled pin from the ATmega328p.
 To my eyes, the PWM values have eight intensity steps (1, 3, 7, 15, 31, 63, 127, 255).
 I do not see much difference between 126 and 127 or 250 and 255.

-The solar charging shown is risky, so I plan to try a small solar panel that will not provide enough current to damage the battery to work on my software.
-A bench supply with a fairly small capacitor may also work, but it may damage the shorting FET.
-The idea is that once the battery is charged to about 14.7V then I will short the PV panel so that current does not charge the battery.
-The ADC0 (or ADC1) can sort of measure how much current is shorted by measuring the voltage across the Rds_on of the shorting FET.

 ## AVR toolchain